Orwell’s Ominous Vision – The Dystopian Depths of “1984”

 Trivia Facts about “1984” by George Orwell

-2. Orwell’s Health: George Orwell was battling tuberculosis while writing “1984,” and he wrote much of the novel on the remote Scottish island of Jura, despite his declining health.
-He passed away shortly after the novel was published.
+- Orwell’s Health: George Orwell was battling tuberculosis while writing “1984,” and he wrote much of the novel on the remote Scottish island of Jura, despite his declining health.

-4. Big Brother: The concept of “Big Brother” has entered the lexicon as a synonym for abusive government surveillance.
-The character was likely inspired by the cult of personality around leaders like Stalin.
+- Big Brother: The concept of “Big Brother” has entered the lexicon as a synonym for abusive government surveillance.

-5. Newspeak: The language “Newspeak” was created by Orwell as a means of controlling thought through language.
+- Newspeak: Orwell created the language “Newspeak” as a means of controlling thought through language.
 Its purpose was to diminish the range of thought by cutting down the complexity of the language.

-8. Room 101: The infamous Room 101, where prisoners are confronted with their worst fears, has become a metaphor for places where unpleasant things are done or where people are subjected to interrogation and torture.
-The room number was inspired by a conference room at the BBC where Orwell sat through tedious meetings.
+- Room 101: The infamous Room 101, where prisoners are confronted with their worst fears, is a metaphor for places where unpleasant things are done or where people are subjected to interrogation and torture.
+In fact, the room number is from conference room at the BBC where Orwell sat through tedious meetings.